 This special track offers you the opportunity to explore the history and culture of Europe.
 Studying in the beautiful medieval city of Utrecht, you will not only explore the various European cultures and identities, but also study the key issues concerning ‘the rise of modern Europe’ from the Middle Ages to the end of the 19th century, taking the city of Utrecht as point of departure.
 Lastly, you will examine the three major wars that shaped the 20th century in Europe: WW I and II, and the Cold War.

 The topics we will study during your first two weeks in Utrecht will help you to understand the complicated structure of Europe and will shed light on the motives for integration as well as the obstacles on the way to European unity.
 Lectures will focus on the history, social and economic structures, culture, and current political and social debates within the wider European community.
 In light of these last topics we will organize a field trip to the Royal Museum of Fine Arts and the European Parliament in Brussels.
-All in all, a thought-provoking and inspiring course.
+All in all, a thought-provoking and inspiring two weeks.

 The next two weeks are more of an ‘experience’.
 This historical journey, which illuminates Europe from the Middle Ages to the end of the 19th century from the city of Utrecht's point of view, will help you to understand the many social, historical, religious and cultural factors that came to shape modern Europe.
 The many museums, cathedrals and canals of Utrecht and visits to, for example, Amsterdam, are included in the program and will offer you some of the most breath-taking highlights of Dutch history and culture.
 Topics include for example the Dutch Golden Age; the era spanning roughly the 17th century in which the Dutch became one of the world’s greatest maritime, economic and artistic world powers.